Ask a Question

 Description

-Discover the wonders of northern Spain on this unique and adventurous trail through the stunning Picos de Europa national park.
+Discover the wonders of northern Spain and the stunning Picos de Europa National Park.
 These peaks of Europe span 3 fabulous regions on the northern coast of Spain; Cantabria, Asturias and Leon.
 This area is arguably one of the most diverse in Europe for landscapes, wildlife and culinary experiences too.

 The Picos de Europa National park is one of the oldest in Spain, being first recognised in 1918.
 It was granted UNESCO heritage status in 2003 and has always remained a popular destination for hikers and thrill seekers.
 The park is comprised of megalithic limestone peaks (most formed by glacial erosion at the end of the ice age), as well as dramatic deep river valleys, and picturesque alpine lakes.
 The highest peak in the park is Torres de Cerredo at c.2650 M above sea level and the lowest point is the Deva River basin, which is just 75 m above sea level.